 Robin Hood, a fictional character, is a heroic outlaw who steals from the rich to give to the poor.
 His goal of redistributing wealth to improve the lives of the “99 percent” is what Robinhood seeks to do as well.
 It aims to “provide everyone with access to the financial markets, not just the wealthy.”

 The big players are following Robinhood’s lead.
 In Q4 of 2019, Charles Schwab, TD Ameritrade, Ally Invest, and others began offering zero-commission trades.
 The move crushed brokerage stocks, which led to Schwab announcing an intention to acquire TD Ameritrade and Morgan Stanley the same with E-TRADE.
 The new landscape is one of free trading and consolidation to compete with Robinhood and similar start-ups.

 - Founded by Vladimir Tenev and Baiju Bhatt

 - Robinhood Snacks is a “3-minute newsletter with fresh takes on the financial news you need to start your day.”

 Robinhood Affiliate Program

-Robinhood has an affiliate program.
-Impact, a top-rated affiliate network, hosts the program, which anyone can join.
+Robinhood has an affiliate program on Impact, a top-rated affiliate network.
 A marketing agency manages the program.
 Let’s review the benefits, drawbacks, commission rate, cookie duration, and details of the program.

 The payout threshold is low.
 Impact issues payments when commissions exceed 50 USD or the local equivalent.
-Affiliates can receive payouts to their bank accounts.
+Affiliates can receive payouts to their bank and PayPal accounts.